mithunshanbhag/mithunshanbhag.github.io/_posts/2026-08-27-conquering-fear.md

 What we loosely term as **fear** is generally a cocktail that your brain blends together from multiple ingredients: anxiety, shame, guilt, humiliation, embarrassment, regret, uncertainty, helplessness, inexperience, inhibitions, unfamiliarity, vulnerability, apprehension, despair, ego, unhappiness, insecurities, laziness, inertia, reservation, misgiving, mistrust, and many more.
 Yes, and fear itself.

-Sip this cocktail and you'll be in a perpetual state of anxiety-driven paralysis.
+Sip this cocktail, and you'll be in a perpetual state of anxiety-driven paralysis.

 ## No silver bullets